HughFerg/CS3500/resources/README.txt

   and looping out of the model and into the controller, which uses that to render the animations correctly.
 We also created a read=only model so that the controller cannot mutate it incorrectly.

+At the end of the day, we were not able to get keyframes editing implemented correctly in the their views.
+We also had a peculiar bug where after resetting our animations become very jumpy.
+As we were updating our model to be more flexible and more easily function under both of our sets of views, we broke reset and were never able to get it back to its original functionality.